charlierix/BladeAndSorcery/!HowTo/README.md

 This will create an addressable group to hold sounds representing some sound effect.
 Group, because you want a bunch of slightly deviated versions of a sound randomly chosen so the mod doesn't feel cheap and annoying every time the "sound" plays.
 Addressable meaning it's a unique string that can be called from any script in the game

+(Most of this came from the wiki and Silk's comments)

 ### Files
 Make a folder somewhere under Assets folder.
 I made a folder called !MyMods\\modname